Oberon00/cpptutorial/intro.rst

 refined further: For example, you could look in your stove's manual to find out out how exactly to turn it on and if you had to program a robot to do this you would probably have to tell it exactly how to move every finger.
-The abstraction could also be expanded into the other direction: The Sphagetti could be part of a whole meal.
+The abstraction could also be expanded into the other direction: The Spaghetti could be part of a whole meal.
 This stepwise refinement is the concept of procedural abstraction, and the main features in programming languages to support it are :ref:`functions
 <proc-functions>`.